chucklesoclock/iceberg-detect/README.md

 # iceberg-detect
-Capstone project for the Udacity Machine Learning Engineer Nanodegree.

 This project aims to automatically discriminate between icebergs and ocean-going vessels in satellite radar data.

 ## Relevant Files